Bargaining with Absentmindedness: Introduction

 The former papers consider information asymmetries regarding the underlying value of trade.
 The present article takes a different approach: there is common knowledge of the value of a deal, but uncertainty regarding the trade environment itself.
-In this sense, we are most similar to the literature on \textit{reputational bargaining}, where there are obstinate bargainer types who only accept certain offers. \cite{abreugul2000} introduce the reputational bargaining framework in an infinite horizon setting.\footnote{Much of their results are also independent of the underlying bargaining protocol.} Delay occurs in equilibrium, and the probability of delay vanishes as the probability of obstinate types goes to zero. \cite{fanningjmp} extends \cite{abreugul2000} to a finite-horizon setting, to study the deadline effects which we are also interested in. \cite{fanningjmp} shows that delay occurs in equilibrium, and the distribution over trade dates is "U-shaped"; deals most often occur at the start of the game and just before the deadline.
+In this sense, the present article is most similar to the literature on \textit{reputational bargaining}, where there are obstinate bargainer types who only accept certain offers. \cite{abreugul2000} study the reputational bargaining framework in an infinite horizon setting, and \cite{fanningjmp} extends \cite{abreugul2000} to a finite-horizon setting to study the deadline effects.\footnote{\cite{spier1992} shows a similar deadline effect, but under a different economic mechanism where one party \textit{prefers} to delay the deal.} The economic mechanism highlighted in the present article is similar to that in the reputational bargaining literature: players may delay in hope that the other party makes a concession.
+While not a reputational bargaining paper, \cite{friedenberg2019} also shows bargaining delay can arise without invoking private values by demonstrating the role of \textit{strategic uncertainty} in bargaining games.
+Finally, a working paper version of \cite{ravidaer} studies rational inattention in buyer-seller bargaining, and shows that equilibrium delay can arise.
+The mechanism is similar in that the bounded rationality gives the buyer bargaining power, at the cost of efficiency.

-A number of conceptual difficulties come with absentmindedness.
-Most notably, \cite{pr} introduce the "paradox of the absentminded driver", which shows that an absentminded agent's choices in a decision problem may be time inconsistent, even when no new information is revealed.
-Figure \ref{fig:pr} visualizes the canonical absentminded driver problem.
-A number of responses, namely \cite{ahp} and \cite{gilboa1997}, reject the paradoxical nature of Piccione and Rubinstein's example, claiming that the driver should not be able to consider deviations where she changes her behavior at both exits simultaneously.
-In our definition of equilibria, we implicitly share the view of the latter papers.